NPTindia/Kanshi/README.md

 Packet sniffing provides IP packets for analysis.
 Often, mentioned analysis is expected to happen in near real time.
-IBM Watson Assistant provides provides tool set to design “கண்காணிப்பு Monitoring  Assistant”, in short period of time and deploy it in cloud or in on-premise infra structure.
+IBM Watson Assistant provides a tool set to design “கண்காணிப்பு Monitoring  Assistant '', in a short period of time and deploy it in cloud or in on-premise infrastructure.

 ![v5](https://user-images.githubusercontent.com/58679469/150686405-8ccc22ac-616a-49d8-95d4-24df45d4ec12.png)

+Kanshi Assistant is required to perform  deep learning model based inference on one side and continue to have a meaningful conversation with Human being.

 ![v6](https://user-images.githubusercontent.com/58679469/150686417-834d2fac-1fba-40b6-b9d9-de18adc26eec.png)